dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

 ### **3.5.
 Non-Functional Requirements**

 1. **Schedule Usability** <a name="nfr1"></a>
-    - **Description**: All schedules operations (create, import, view, delete) should be processed and reflected on the screen within 3 seconds of the user action
+    - **Description**: All schedules operations (upload, view, clear) should be processed and reflected on the screen within 3 seconds of the user action
-    - **Justification**: Quick schedule display avoids user dissatisfaction and saves time for busy professors and students to check the time and location for their upcoming classes
+    - **Justification**: Quick schedule display avoids user dissatisfaction and saves time for busy professors and students to check the time and location for their upcoming classes.
+According to https://think.storage.googleapis.com/docs/mobile-page-speed-new-industry-benchmarks.pdf, as page load time goes from 1s to 3s, the probability of bounce increases 32%.
 2. **Location Accuracy** <a name="nfr2"></a>
     - **Description**: The user's location should be track within a radius of 50 meters from the actual location
     - **Justification**: Accurate location tracking helps provide the optimal route, which is important for professors and students to get to class on time.
-This also ensures fairness for awarding and deducting points (karma)
+This also ensures fairness for awarding and deducting points (karma).
+Our testing found that inside buildings on campus you can be up to 50m away from the building's google maps location, so we need precise location data to keep the valid radius small.
-2. **Route Accessibility** <a name="nfr3"></a>
-    - **Description**: When logged in, the user can obtain the optimal route to their next class in at most five clicks
-    - **Justification**: Quick route access ensures students and professors get route suggestions with minimal effort and avoids user dissatisfaction.
-This also help the user to get to class on time

 ## 4. Designs Specification